kidanet/task-tracker/README.md

-# Task Tracker CLI, developed by Tseggai Kidane
+# Task Tracker CLI

-A retired technologist, showcasing Git and GitHub expertise.
+Developed by Tseggai Kidane, a retired technologist, showcasing his Git and GitHub expertise.

 A simple command-line tool to manage daily tasks, built to demonstrate Git and GitHub proficiency through branching, commits, and pull requests.